mrisher/smtp-sts/spec.md

     sts-furi        = "ruf" *WSP "=" *WSP
                        sts-uri *(*WSP "," *WSP sts-uri)

+A size limitation in a sts-uri, if provided, is interpreted as a count of units followed by an OPTIONAL unit size ("k" for kilobytes, "m" for megabytes, "g" for gigabytes, "t" for terabytes).
+Without a unit, the number is presumed to be a basic byte count.
+Note that the units are considered to be powers of two; a kilobyte is 2^10, a megabyte is 2^20, etc.

 # Policy Expirations

 In order to resist attackers inserting a fraudulent policy, SMTP STS policies